 The rebound of a species is a gradual process that requires a long-term commitment dependent on many factors such as habitat, food availability, reproduction rate, and climate.
 The longer a species remains listed, the more likely it is to be recovering.
 Therefore, rather than focusing on modernizing what is already an effective law, WWF would urge Congress to improve implementation of the ESA by fully funding recovery efforts for the species it seeks to protect.

-If Congress were to repeal the ESA, the United States would lose its most powerful—and in some cases, only—tool to save species from extinction.
+If Congress or the Administration cripple the ESA, the United States would lose its most powerful—and in some cases, only—tool to save species from extinction

 The ESA and Foreign Species

 The ESA also supports the conservation of listed species outside of the US and is the law through which the US enforces the Convention on International Trade in Endangered Species (CITES).
 CITES is a global agreement between governments to follow rules to monitor, regulate, or ban international trade in species under threat and is a key tool in the fight against the illegal wildlife trade.